Roy-wonji/WeaveDI/docs/api/inject.md

 # @Inject Property Wrapper

-The `@Inject` property wrapper provides automatic dependency injection for properties in your classes and structs.
-It's the most commonly used WeaveDI feature for clean dependency management.
+The `@Inject` property wrapper is a core feature of WeaveDI that provides automatic dependency injection for properties in classes and structs.
+This is the most widely used feature that enhances code readability and improves testability through clean and declarative dependency management.

 ## Overview

-`@Inject` automatically resolves dependencies from the DI container when the property is first accessed.
-It provides optional resolution, making your code resilient to missing dependencies.
+`@Inject` uses lazy evaluation to automatically resolve dependencies from the DI container when the property is first accessed.
+It provides optional resolution to make your code resilient to missing dependencies, preventing runtime crashes and enabling graceful degradation.

+**Core Features**:
+- **Lazy Resolution**: Dependencies are resolved only on first access for performance optimization
+- **Optional Safety**: Returns `nil` if dependency is not registered, preventing crashes
+- **Automatic Caching**: Once resolved, dependencies are reused for improved performance
+- **Thread Safety**: Thread-safe implementation that can be safely accessed from any queue

+**Performance Characteristics**:
+- **First Access**: Small overhead for dependency resolution (~0.1-1ms)
+- **Subsequent Access**: Near-zero overhead (direct property access)
+- **Memory Usage**: Minimal memory overhead for tracking resolved dependencies
+- **Thread Safety**: Safe access from all queues

 ```swift
 import WeaveDI